 - Home Price: $292,700 median purchase price; $1,035 median monthly rent

 - Median Age: 34.2

 - Unemployment Rate: 3.8%

 For several years now, the capital city of Colorado has been named among the best places to live for young adults!
-Denver‘s low unemployment rate and headquarters for major companies like Xcel Energy, US Bank, and Dish Network help make Mile High City one of the best cities for job seekers.
-But work isn’t all that has young adults moving here—residents are able to go skiing, mountain climbing, and hiking, making Denver one of the best cities for outdoor recreation.
+Denver‘s low unemployment rate and the presence of major companies like Xcel Energy, US Bank, and Dish Network help make Mile High City one of the best cities for job seekers.
+But job opportunities aren’t the only reasons why Denver is one of the best cities to live.
+Residents are also able to go skiing, mountain climbing, and hiking in a city with endless opportunities for outdoor recreation!
 Living in Denver also puts you in the heart of one of America’s best beer cities, so you can spend your weekends exploring breweries like Great Divide Brewing Company or nearby headquarters of Coors, exploring the beer trail, or attending the annual Great American Beer Festival.
-And of course, Denver’s social scene is hot—from jamming out at Red Rocks Park & Amphitheatre, to hanging at the South of Colfax Nightlife District, you can always find something to do!
+And of course, Denver’s nightlife is hot—from jamming out at Red Rocks Park & Amphitheatre, to hanging at the South of Colfax Nightlife District, you can always find something to do!

 Des Moines, IA